pinobatch/pently/docs/pentlyas.md

 This can be a decimal, which will be rounded to the nearest whole number of rows per minute.
 For example, a song in `time 6/8` and `scale 16` will have 6 rows per beat; `tempo 100.2` would then map to 601.2 rows per minute, which is rounded to 601.
-A tempo that maps to more than about 1500 rows per minute is forbidden.
+A tempo that maps to more than 1500 rows per minute is forbidden because it would cause a row to be shorter than two frames.

 The **`at`** command waits for a `measure:beat:row` combination, where measures and beats are numbered from 1 and rows from 0, before